qrp73/K5TOOL/README.md

 Before running read/write EEPROM command:
 1. Disconnect the cable.
 2. Turn off the radio.
-3. Turn the radio back (DO NOT HOLD the Push-to-Talk button!).
+3. Turn the radio back on (DO NOT HOLD the Push-to-Talk button!).
 4. Reconnect the cable and then execute the command.

 This ensures that the radio is in the correct mode for reading/writing EEPROM data.